 But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus. – 2 Timothy 3:14 – 15

-It is out of obedience to the Scriptures the Church teaches children the Bible that we might become co-laborers with God in the work He is doing.
+It is out of obedience to the Scriptures.
+The Church teaches children the Bible for this reason.
+This allows us to become co-laborers with God in the work He is doing.
 All the while, the training of young lives is for the future of His Church.
 As the Church teaches children the Bible, we must consider removing hindrances, proper attitude, accurate theology, and disciplined planning.
 An important part of preparing to teach children a Bible lesson is removing hindrances.
-Unwillingness to read and study the Bible for one’s self and lack of joy in your own salvation will pose as hindrances in communicating a lesson appropriately.
+You must be willing to read and study the Bible for yourself.
+Also, you should find joy in your own salvation.
+Without these, there will be hindrances in communicating a lesson appropriately.
 Self-examination and confession should be a necessary part of prayer before we even consider teaching.
-Approaching the task of teaching children with an attitude of humility requires we approach God rightly with the task at hand.
+To teach children with humility, we must first approach God with humility.
 There is a very close connection between one’s own humility and your ability to lead children to Jesus.
 Bathing the lesson in prayer helps the teacher to not rely on her own ability to present God’s word.

 I tell you, this man went down to his house justified, rather than the other.
 For everyone who exalts himself will be humbled, but the one who humbles himself will be exalted… But Jesus called them to him, saying, “Let the children come to me, and do not hinder them, for to such belongs the kingdom of God.
 Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.– Luke 18:14; 18:16 – 17